Frequently Asked Questions

 Please submit a modification/amendment request through eIRB.
 For a study previously deemed exempt whose study plan has since significantly changed, you may wish to consult with your IRB analyst for clarification as to whether the changes affect the exempt status.

 Please describe the requested changes and all other documents or parts of the protocol that the change will affect.
 For example, if you request a change in enrollment from 10 to 20, you would include a change to your protocol in the amendment as well.
 If you listed on your consent forms that there were to be 10 subjects then you must include in your amendment that you are also requesting a change in your consent forms.
 All the documents that are affected must be changed and highlighted and non-highlighted versions must be uploaded in your amendment submission for review.

-Why do FYI letters or upcoming change memos from the Sponsor need to be submitted with an amendment form?
+Why do FYI letters or upcoming change memos from the Sponsor need to be submitted with a Modification form?

 An amendment form needs to be submitted so the IRB can consistently assess how these updates/changes impact the local research.